FedBashilov/PizzaTask-Backend/README.md

 # PizzaTask-Backend
-Created using PHP 7, MySQL.
+Created using PHP 7 and MySQL.

 api.php accepts API request,
 then the request is processed in one of the routers.